mcandre/toys/README.md

-# toys: introductory code for new programmers
+# toys: code demos for newbies

 # ABOUT